-Southern Oregon Success is a key partner with ACE Interface in the Self-Healing Community Initiative, an outreach and training effort to help Jackson and Josephine Counties develop a common understanding, vocabulary and approach to challenges across all sectors.
+Southern Oregon Success is the regional coordinator for work in ACEs (the Adverse Childhood Experiences study) and Resilience, focusing on helping Jackson and Josephine Counties develop a common understanding, vocabulary and approach to challenges across all sectors.

-Breakthroughs from the ACEs (Adverse Childhood Experiences) Study on how brain development occurs and the impacts of trauma on health and social skills have led to innovative and highly effective “trauma-informed” approaches in education, human services, public safety and workforce development.
+Breakthroughs from the Adverse Childhood Experiences study on how brain development occurs and the impacts of trauma on health and social skills have led to innovative and highly effective “trauma-informed” approaches in education, human services, public safety and workforce development to help build resilience in children, families and communities.

 We’re committed to making Southern Oregon a “trauma-informed” region.